swift-server/swift-aws-lambda-runtime/readme.md

 ### Context

-When calling the user provided Lambda function, the library provides a `LambdaContext` class that provides metadata about the execution context, as well as utilities for logging and allocating buffers.
+When calling the user provided Lambda function, the library provides a `LambdaContext` class that provides metadata about the execution context, as well as utilities for logging, allocating buffers and dispatch background tasks.

 ```swift
 public struct LambdaContext: CustomDebugStringConvertible, Sendable {